quii/learn-go-with-tests/arrays/readme.md

 # Arrays - WIP

-Arrays allow you to store multiple elements of the same type in a variable
+Arrays allow you to store multiple elements of the same type in a variable in a particular order.

 When you have an array, it is very common to have to iterate over them so let's use our new-found knowledge of `for` to make a `Sum` function. `Sum` will take an array of numbers and return the total.